firepacket/Trustfreemarket/README.md

 1. Update web.config with the connection string for your databases. (both debug (update: no more debug db) and production)
 2. Generate the database from /Models/SiteDB.edmx
-2. Update SendEmail() in Globals.cs in the root folder with your SMTP credentials
+3. Update SendEmail() in Globals.cs in the root folder with your SMTP credentials
+4. Add all the missing references from the packages folder.
+It may be tedeous to do by hand but you only have to do it once!
-3. Build and run.
+5. Build and run.
 You may login with admin/admin
-4. You have to add your own Categories in the Categories table.
+6. You have to add your own Categories in the Categories table.
 It doesn't happen automatically

 Questions or comments may be sent to admin@trustfree.market